 Lozenges are typically similar to hard candy, which a person dissolves with their saliva.
 By sucking on a lozenge, a person releases the active ingredients, helping to soothe and lubricate the throat.

-However, it is important that a person receives an accurate diagnosis from a doctor before taking antibiotics.
+However, a person must receive an accurate diagnosis from a doctor before taking antibiotics.
 These medications are extremely effective, but they can cause side effects and may cause bacteria to develop resistance if used inappropriately.
 This makes it harder to treat infections in the future.

 Click here to learn more about natural options for treating a sore throat.